 Get your baby "occiput anterior!"
 Babies fit in and out of the pelvis best when they are “occiput anterior” or head down and the back of the head towards mama's belly.
 How can you promote this optimal position?
 Standing, hands and knees positions, walking and swimming are activities that help the baby’s heavy butt move to the front of the belly!
 Reclining in chairs or the couch are positions that you may want to limit because they encourage the baby’s heavy butt to move to the spine (wrong way!).
 When you do sit (and of course you will!), be sure to sit like a "happy dog" rather than a "sad dog."
 When a happy dog sits, it's tail is upright and happy!
 Avoid sitting like a sad dog, or with your tail under or slouched.
 Sitting "happy dog" or with good posture helps optimize your baby's position.

 Keep your pelvis happy in pregnancy so that the bones and muscles are “happy,” can open for birth and at optimal position.
 If you have pelvic girdle pain (pain at the bone in the front below your baby or pain in the dimple areas in the low, low back on the left or the right or both sides), get help from women's health physical therapist!
-If you are in Richmond, this is exactly what we specialize in.
-At the 36 week mark, we offer a Body Balancing Session where we work on the muscles and bones of the pelvis and belly to make sure everything is moving well for a faster and easier birth.
-If you are not in the area, find a Board-Certified Pelvic Health specialist in your area.
+Our physical therapy team helps with internal and external balance of the pelvic floor bones and muscles.
+Our massage therapy team helps with external balance of the abdominal wall and hips/ pelvis.

 Keep your belly "happy," too!
 Old cesarean scars, appendectomy scars or sports trauma can cause restrictions in your tissues.
 These restrictions can limit your baby's ability to get "locked and loaded" in the head down position.
 We, at RVA Holistic PT, have taken courses to learn how to release the belly to make it "happy" to optimize your baby's position.
 Another issue can be diastasis recti (or abominal separation).
 If you have a very wide diastasis, your baby might not get engaged behind the pubic bone and have difficulty moving down into the pelvic bowl.